Partition of Ireland

-The territory that became Northern Ireland, within the Irish province of Ulster, had a Protestant and Unionist majority who wanted to maintain ties to Britain.
-This was largely due to 17th-century British colonisation.
-However, it also had a significant minority of Catholics and Irish nationalists.
-The rest of Ireland had a Catholic, nationalist majority who wanted self-governance or independence.
-The Irish Home Rule movement compelled the British government to introduce bills that would give Ireland a devolved government within the UK (home rule).
-This led to the Home Rule Crisis (1912–14), when Ulster unionists/loyalists founded a paramilitary movement, the Ulster Volunteers, to prevent Ulster being ruled by an Irish government.
-The British government proposed to exclude all or part of Ulster, but the crisis was interrupted by the First World War (1914–18).
-Support for Irish independence grew during the war.
+Ireland had a largely Catholic nationalist majority who wanted self-governance or independence.
+Prior to partition, the Irish Parliamentary Party used its control of the balance of power in the British Parliament to persuade the government to introduce Home Rule Bills that would give Ireland a devolved government within the UK.
+This led to the Home Rule Crisis (1912–14), when Ulster unionists founded a large paramilitary organization (at least 100,000 men), the Ulster Volunteers, that could be used to prevent Ulster from being ruled by an Irish government.
+Although the Government of Ireland Act 1914 (to create a single administration) was passed, implementation was deferred due to the First World War (1914–18).
+Support for Irish independence grew during the war, particularly in the aftermath of the 1916 Easter Rising (an armed rebellion against British rule).

-Irish republican party Sinn Féin won the vast majority of Irish seats in the 1918 election.
-They formed a separate Irish parliament and declared an independent Irish Republic covering the whole island.
+The Irish republican political party Sinn Féin won most Irish constituencies in the 1918 Westminster election.
+Rather than taking their seats at Westminster, the party convened a separate Irish parliament and declared an independent Irish Republic covering the whole island.
 This led to the Irish War of Independence (1919–21), a guerrilla conflict between the Irish Republican Army (IRA) and British forces.
-In 1920 the British government introduced another bill to create two devolved governments: one for six northern counties (Northern Ireland) and one for the rest of the island (Southern Ireland).
-This was passed as the Government of Ireland Act, and came into force as a fait accompli on 3 May 1921.
+In 1920 the British government introduced another bill to create two devolved governments: one for six of the Ulster counties (Northern Ireland) and one for the rest of the island (Southern Ireland).
+This was passed as the Government of Ireland Act 1920, and came into force as a fait accompli on 3 May 1921.
 Following the 1921 elections, Ulster unionists formed a Northern Ireland government.
-A Southern government was not formed, as republicans recognised the Irish Republic instead.
-During 1920–22, in what became Northern Ireland, partition was accompanied by violence "in defence or opposition to the new settlement" – see The Troubles in Northern Ireland (1920–1922).
+During 1920–22, in what became Northern Ireland, partition was accompanied by violence in defence or opposition to the new settlement.
+In the first half of 1922, the IRA launched a failed "Northern Offensive" into border areas of Northern Ireland.
 The capital, Belfast, saw "savage and unprecedented" communal violence, mainly between Protestant and Catholic civilians.
-More than 500 were killed and more than 10,000 became refugees, most of them from the Catholic minority.
+More than 500 people were killed and more than 10,000 became refugees, most of them from the Catholic minority.

-The War of Independence resulted in a truce in July 1921 and led to the Anglo-Irish Treaty that December.
+The Irish War of Independence resulted in a truce in July 1921 and led to the Anglo-Irish Treaty that December.
 Under the Treaty, the territory of Southern Ireland would leave the UK and become the Irish Free State.
 Northern Ireland's parliament could vote it in or out of the Free State, and a commission could then redraw or confirm the provisional border.
-In early 1922, the IRA launched a failed offensive into border areas of Northern Ireland.
 The Northern government chose to remain in the UK.
-The Boundary Commission proposed small changes to the border in 1925, but they were not implemented.
+On 6 December 1922 (a year after the signing of the Anglo-Irish Treaty), Ireland was partitioned.
+In 1925, the Boundary Commission proposed small changes to the border, but they were not implemented.